 The Parent's Advisory Group (PAG) This group meets approximately 5 times a year.
 Parents share in program planning, special events, fundraising and assist in policy making.
 Please indicate as soon as possible if you would be willing to sit on this committee.
-One parent from this committee will sit on the MFRC Board of Directors as the Nursery School Representative.
+One parent from this committee will be voted in and will sit on the MFRC Board of Directors as the Nursery School Representative.
 The existence of this committee is essential to be licensed under the Provincial government.
+Parent volunteers on the committee, will need to complete the Board Governance training through the MCCA and sign a pledge of confidentiality.